Exploring the Relationship Between Addiction and Anger Management

 - Self-awareness and knowing what makes you upset

 Moreover, unresolved anger can contribute to broken relationships, poor mental performance, and emotional wounds that can lead to substance abuse experimentation.
 Underlying feelings can cause individuals to experience anger.
-If you are struggling, reach out to a treatment expert to treat both problems at their core.
+If you are struggling, reach out to a treatment provider to treat both problems at their core.

 Ready to get help?